March Madness memories: Arizona Wildcats won it all, dominated a semifinal contest on this date

 Once the buzzer sounded and Arizona was crowned champs, UA forward Davison rushed over and rubbed his hands through Olson’s perfectly combed white hair, an iconic moment in UA basketball history that’s in the same category as Olson waving to the crowd afterwards while standing on the stage, or when he pointed to the scoreboard when Arizona State fans heckled him during a game.

 “Coach Olson didn’t show much emotion, so I tried to get him going some,” Davison said.
-“How long’s he been coaching?
+“How long has he been coaching?
 Maybe now he can let loose.”

 After 13 seasons, Olson and the Arizona Wildcats finally had their one shining moment and earned the banner that is unlike the many others currently hanging in the McKale Center rafters.